-- Designing websites (latest project here and here), building membership sections and courses, and offering other online support for various clients.
+- Designing websites (more info here), building membership sections and courses, and offering other online support for various clients.
 Get in touch if you want to discuss something.

-- Recording audiobooks for self-published authors, articles for online writers, and have started The Audiobook Club.
+- Recording audiobooks for self-published authors, and articles for online writers.

 - Continuing to run the 30 Day Meditation Challenge eCourse, which is free (join now!).

 - Will produce three episodes of a podcast about classical theatre, to see how it goes and if I like it.
 (Second quarter of 2017)

 - Planning to create eBook and audio versions of the Meditation Course (First half of 2017).

 - Created a Shakespeare video project, and may continue producing these: